The Dog in the Pond: Storylines

 In the beginning of the series, The Dog is owned and run by Greg Andersen (Alvin Stardust) and his wife Jane Andersen (Sally Faulkner) until 1996, when they move to the United States.
 Greg sells The Dog to his brother-in-law Jack Osborne (James McKenna).
 Jack's son Darren Osborne (Ashley Taylor Dawson) buys half soon after.

-In September 2006, rapist Sam Owen (Louis Tamone) set fire to The Dog and caused it to explode.
+In September 2006, rapist Sam Owen (Louis Tamone) sets fire to The Dog and causes it to explode.
 The fire kills Sam, Mel Burton (Cassie Powney), Sophie Burton (Connie Powney), Joe Spencer (Matt Milburn) and Olivia Johnson (Rochelle Gadd).
 The pub is refurbished soon after and a plaque is added in memorial to the deceased.
 Darren loses his half of The Dog in a poker game to Warren Fox (Jamie Lomas).
 Warren's gangster friends take several people hostage in late 2007 and Darren is shot.
 Soon after, Warren sells his half back to Jack.
 The Osborne family begin having money troubles during 2008, which leads to Jack faking his death.
-After it is revealed and Jack is jailed, his wife Frankie Osborne (Helen Pearson) auctions The Dog later on and gives Neville Ashworth (Jim Millea) money so he could out-bid Warren.
+After it is revealed and Jack is jailed, his wife Frankie Osborne (Helen Pearson) auctions The Dog later on and gives Neville Ashworth (Jim Millea) money so he can out-bid Warren.
 Nev renames the pub The Jolly Roger, but quickly changes it back to its original name after he discovers it has become a gay bar.
 The Ashworths own The Dog until 2010, when they move abroad and sell it to Carl Costello (Paul Opacic).
 The Costello family then move in.
 As the new owners the Costello family hire Jack Osborne as manager.
 Silas Blissett, father of Heidi Costello (Kim Tiddy) soon moves in.
 Warren Fox stages a break in which nearly goes wrong when Carl and Riley Costello (Rob Norbury) try to stand up to the thieves.
 He intervenes and they leave.
-Warren Fox's friend, Rocco (Arinze Kene) beats Riley in a bet for his fathers England squad cap so Riley stages a break in at the Dog.
-In late 2011 Heidi is murdered by her father Silas and Carl moves to America with his son Jason leaving other son Riley in charge, however Riley decides to move out and asks Darren and Jack Osborne to move in and run the place for him, making them licensees again.
+Warren Fox's friend, Rocco (Arinze Kene), beats Riley in a bet for his father's England squad cap so Riley stages a break-in at the Dog.
+In late 2011 Heidi is murdered by her father Silas and Carl moves to America with his son Jason leaving other son Riley in charge, but Riley decides to move out and asks Darren and Jack Osborne to move in and run the place for him, making them licensees again.